 If you are the victim of a hit and run accident, it is easy to feel outraged, even if there is not serious damage.
 As the innocent party in this instance, you may expect your insurance to cover the damages to your vehicle, but in some cases a person’s insurance rate may go up after filing a claim due to a hit and run.
 If damages are minimal, some people decide to not call the police after a hit and run.
 But, your insurance may want documentation about your accident, and a police report will often make your claim easier to pursue.

-After a serious hit and run accident, you should call the police and immediately file a claim in a serious hit and run accident.
-Even if the damages were not particularly severe, you should also always call the police if your hit and run accident happened while you were driving on a public roadway.
+After a serious hit and run accident, you should call the police and immediately file a claim.
+Even if the damages were not particularly severe, you should also always call the police if your accident happened while you were driving on a public roadway.
 It is not always known what your insurance provider will do after you file a claim in a less serious hit and run.
 If you file numerous hit and run claims, your insurance company may demand documentation before paying the damages.
 They could also raise your rates due to these filings or if they perceive that you live or drive in a dangerous area where accidents often occur.

 There are many different car insurance companies, and a variety of policies that are offered to different drivers.
 You may have an insurance company that is more understanding, and will not think to raise your rate when you are hit by someone else.
 However, some insurance companies have strict protocols which require them to review your policy every time you file a claim.
 This will often result in higher rates for you and your family.